Roberto Donoso-Barros: Career

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a different genus.

+The gecko Gonatodes ligiae remains somewhat mysterious as it was only described in a short note in which Donoso-Barros did not explain the name, but it is probably named after some person, as many other species he described.
+However, the ominous Ligia remains a mystery.

 Accolades

 Donoso-Barros was awarded the Abate Molina Prize by the Chilean Academy of Sciences in 1966.
 He was also awarded the Atenea Award in 1966 for Reptiles de Chile.

 A proposed subspecies of Chelonoidis chilensis, C. chilensis donosobarrosi, is named for Donoso-Barros.
 A species of lizard, Liolaemus donosobarrosi, is named after him.